You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 Good Answer: A quick learner, hard worker, and a good and honest friend.
 However, I am usually too busy to carry on much of a conversation.

 Question 9: We have (or don’t have) a union here.
-How do you feel about that?
+How do you feel about it?

-Good Answer: That actually makes no difference to me.
-I work hard with them or without them.
+Good Answer: It makes no difference to me.
+I work hard with or without them.

 Question 10: Are you willing to be Transferred?